MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-android-sign-in-after-sign-up.md

 ---
-title: Sign in user after sign-up in Android
+title: Sign in user automatically after sign-up in Android by using native authentication
-description: Learn how to implement user sign-in after sign-up in native authentication Android app.
+description: Learn how to automatically sign-in a user after sign-up in an Android app by using native authentication.

 author: henrymbuguakiarie
 manager: mwongerapk